TBrickey/Election_Analysis/README.md

 ## Overview of Election Audit

 The Colorado Board of Elections Commission has requested an audit of the election results using data from a .CSV file and Python.
-The election results included total number of votes, results breakout by county and candidate and the winner of the popular vote.
+The election results included total number of votes, results by county, candidate and the winner of the popular vote.

 ## Election-Audit Results